Mexmorize/full-stack-skeleton/README.md

 To build a complete full-stack application template to be used in various projects

 # TODO
-Get a 'new' front-end that uses TSX rather than JS (still react hopefully)
+Get a 'new' front-end that uses TSX rather than JS

 # What is being done in the newest change
 Got actions to work properly, now to test other GitHub functionalities